 - Limits and program structure: higher limits and umbrella requirements can change premium.

-If your pain is repeated COI rejections, treat it as a compliance workflow problem first
+If your pain is repeated COI rejections, treat it as a compliance workflow problem first.

 Bid and jobsite compliance requirements (COI + endorsements)